 Drinking alcohol while breastfeeding is common among new mothers.
-According to Dr. Aaron Carroll and Dr. Rachel Vreeman, authors of Don’t Swallow Your Gum!: Myths, Half-Truths and Outright Lies About Your Body and Health, say 36% of breastfeeding women consumed alcohol three months after giving birth.
+According to Dr. Aaron Carroll and Dr. Rachel Vreeman, authors of Don’t Swallow Your Gum!
+Myths, Half-Truths and Outright Lies About Your Body and Health, 36 percent of breastfeeding women consumed alcohol three months after giving birth.

 How much is too much?

 Willow Jarosh is a registered dietician and co-owner of a private nutrition practice and nutrition consulting business in Manhattan.
 Jarosh created WellRounded NYC, a pre- and postnatal nutrition and exercise program and advises, "Having an occasional drink is OK as long as it is limited to one small drink: 12 ounces of beer, 5 ounces of wine, 1-1/2 ounces of 80-proof spirits."
 Jarosh tells clients to wait at least two hours after drinking to resume breastfeeding.

 Kathy Kendall-Tackett, Ph.D., Clinical Associate Professor of Pediatrics at Texas Tech University School of Medicine, says, "I've had a couple of moms who wanted to party on their birthdays.
 I tell her if she has a lot to drink in a short amount of time, she may want to pump her milk and dump it for a couple of hours afterwards — or a bit longer."